Raoul Vaneigem

 This cartoon by Vaneigem, shown here on a page of the 28 March 1968 issue of Seattle underground paper Helix, was later published in Internationale Situationniste #12 (September 1969).

-Raoul Vaneigem (/væneɪˈgɛm/; /fr/; /nl/; born 21 March 1934) is a Belgian writer known for his 1967 book The Revolution of Everyday Life.
+Raoul Vaneigem (/væneɪˈgɛm/; /fr/; /nl/; 21 March 1934 – 28 July 2026) was a Belgian writer and revolutionary thinker known for his 1967 book The Revolution of Everyday Life (original title in French: “Traité de savoir-vivre à l'usage des jeunes générations”).

-Biography
+Life and career

 Vaneigem was born in Lessines (in Hainaut, Belgium) and studied romance philology at the Free University of Brussels from 1952 to 1956.
-He was a member of the Situationist International from 1961 to 1970.

-Vaneigem and Guy Debord were two of the principal theorists of the Situationist movement.
-Vaneigem's slogans frequently made it onto the walls of Paris during the May 1968 uprisings.
-His most famous book, and the one that contains the most famous slogans, is The Revolution of Everyday Life.
-In it, he challenged what he called "passive nihilism", a passive acceptance of the absurdities of modernism which he considered "an overture to conformism".